bcit-pollination/installation_instructions_pollination/docs/rpi/voting_station_software.md

 ---
-id: bluetooth_server
+id: voting_station_software
-title: Bluetooth server installation instructions
+title: Voting Station Software installation instructions
 ---

 ## Overview

 In this tutorial you will:

-- clone the Pollination Voting Station for Raspberri Pi (RPI) GitHub repository,
-- install required dependencies and packages, and
-- build and run the Pollination Voting Station application on your RPI with Electron, MongoDB.
+- Install MongoDB
+- Install NodeJS
+- Prepare your RPI voting station to use bluetooth
+- Install the RPI voting station software
+- Understand how to use the RPI voting station software

 ## Requirements